 A bureau with a few small accent pieces to create balance or with some fresh-cut flowers can be perfect.
 Just enough so it looks lived in.
 If the bureau doesn’t have a mirror and it is waist high think about adding a large piece of artwork behind it on the wall.

-Final Thoughts on Staging the Master Bedroom
+Final Thoughts on Staging the Primary Bedroom

 Show the buyer they can have their own peaceful retreat in their own home.
-Don’t make them try to look past the cluttered furniture, the overflowing closets and all of your personal items.
+Don’t make them try to look past the cluttered furniture, the overflowing closets and all of your items.

 This is also time to pack and purge!
 And show your buyers this can now be their new retreat.
 Preparing and staging your home is a critical step in receiving top dollar for your home.